-The Celebration Bowl has partnered with the Atlanta Convention and Visitors Bureau to provide discounted hotel accommodations near Mercedes-Benz Stadium.
+The Cricket Celebration Bowl has partnered with the Atlanta Convention and Visitors Bureau to provide discounted hotel accommodations near Mercedes-Benz Stadium.
 Detailed information is available on the Official Event Hotels page

 The City of Atlanta is a wonderful travel destination.
-It is geographically located within the footprint of both conferences, allowing for a wide pool of HBCU fans to attend the Celebration Bowl.
+It is geographically located within the footprint of both conferences, allowing for a wide pool of HBCU fans to attend the Cricket Celebration Bowl.
 The brand new Mercedes-Benz Stadium is home to the NFL’s Atlanta Falcons and will offer a fan experience unlike any other venue in the word.
 Learn more about the stadium here.

 Will fans be able to purchase ticket to the ancillary events around the game?